Tips to make this Santa visit a great success

 5. Have a sturdy chair for Santa to sit in.
 Folding chairs, plastic chairs, and low chairs (that you sink down into) are not good, and don’t provide great photos.
 Santa likes a chair that is sturdy and stable.
 A good straight-back dining chair, with no arms, works well.
 He should be able to sit comfortably with the chair supporting him plus a child on each knee.

 Santa can provide a special Santa Couch if you like.
 It is colorful and sturdy and can seat a family with Santa, or several adults with Santa.
-There is an extra charge for this to cover the assistant who carries it in and sets it up.
+There is an extra charge for this to cover the elf who carries it in and sets it up.

 6. Place Santa’s chair near your Christmas tree or in a holiday setting, maybe in front of a decorated wall or any festive type of backdrop.
 Your photos will have more impact.
 Place a wreath, a few Christmas cards or your children’s drawings on the wall to make a great difference.
 Leave a foot or two between the chair and the tree or wall, this will allow room for others to gather around and behind Santa’s chair for group photos.

 Fireplaces do look nice, but remember that putting Santa too close to a real fire is not good for his comfort or health.